Honor 400 5G

 Common Features

-• Both displays have a 120Hz refresh rate.
+• Both phones have a 120Hz display refresh rate.

-• Dolby Vision is not supported on either device.
+• Dolby Vision support is not available on either phone.

-• Both devices have 12GB of RAM.
+• Both phones come with 12GB of RAM.

-• Both devices include optical image stabilization.
+• Both devices feature a multi-lens main camera system with built-in optical image stabilization.

 Main Differences